 6. Open a 24/7 crisis response center that has clinicians on staff 24/7, paid time-and-a-half; tracks open beds to temporarily house students who feel unsafe; and follows the approach of Rape, Abuse & Incest National Network (RAINN).
 Expand crisis resources on campus by regularly extending walk-in hours at CAPS and the Student Health Center during nights and weekends and implementing an after-hours and weekend hotline staffed by a specialist or clinician, paid time-and-a-half, and trained in sexual assault response and trauma-informed crisis care.

 Summary: We are committed to a thorough exploration of options to provide 24/7 support for survivors on campus.
-We hear the urgency of this interest, and will work to identify potential approaches, and respond to students by May, including appropriate consultation with students (including student leaders in SAPE).
+We hear the urgency of this interest, and will work to identify potential approaches, including appropriate consultation with students (including student leaders in SAPE).

 We are also committed to continuing to enhance our “hotline” services, and we are exploring a partnership with a confidential provider that would allow Georgetown students to receive additional 24/7 support from a trained support specialist who could connect students directly with both Georgetown and community resources.
 We have connected with other schools and learned that they use a mix of national and local providers for after-hours service.
 The COVID-19 pandemic has made it difficult to quickly form new partnerships, but we are committed to continuing to price the available providers and find the one that is the best fit for our community.
 Once the university returns to normal operating status, we will re-engage with the possibility of forming new partnerships.